-•No treatment, vaccine, or intervention is 100% available and effective for all variants.
-All practical, effective, and safe means should be used.
-Denying the efficacy of treatments increases mortality, morbidity, collateral damage, and endemic risk.
+•No treatment, vaccine, or intervention is 100% effective and available.
+All practical, effective, and safe means should be used based on risk/benefit analysis.

 •All data to reproduce this paper and sources are in the appendix.

-Good quality sleep reduces risk for COVID-19 with very high confidence for hospitalization, recovery, cases, and in pooled analysis, and high confidence for mortality.
+Good quality sleep reduces risk for COVID-19 with very high confidence for cases and in pooled analysis, and low confidence for mortality, hospitalization, and recovery.

 We show traditional outcome specific analyses and combined evidence from all studies.